The Morel-Voevodsky localization theorem in spectral algebraic geometry: Motivic spaces

 \begin{rem} Nisnevich-locally on $X$, any smooth morphism of spectral algebraic spaces $f : X \to S$ can be factored through an étale morphism $X \to \A^n_S$ and the projection $\A^n_S \to S$ (see \cite[Prop.~11.2.2.1]{SAG-20180204}). \end{rem}

 \begin{warn} Unlike in classical algebraic geometry, smooth morphisms in spectral algebraic geometry are generally not flat: étale morphisms are flat, but $\A^n_S \to S$ is flat iff $n=0$ or $S$ is of characteristic zero.
-In particular, if $S$ is classical, the spectral algebraic space $\A^n_S$ is classical iff $n=0$ or $S$ is of characteristic zero. \end{warn}
+In particular, if $S$ is classical, the spectral algebraic space $\A^n_S$ is classical iff $n=0$ or $S$ is of characteristic zero (cf. \warnref{warn:char p}). \end{warn}

-\begin{rem} There is a variant of the construction $\A^n_S$ that is flat over $S$.
+\begin{rem} There is a variant of the construction $\A^n_S$ that is flat over $S$ (but usually not smooth).
 Namely, let $\bS[T_1,\ldots,T_n]$ denote the polynomial $\Einfty$-algebra on $n$ generators over $\bS$ (in degree zero); this is by definition the suspension spectrum $\Sigma^\infty_+(\bN^n)$, where the (additive) commutative monoid $\bN^n$ is viewed as a discrete $\Einfty$-space.
-Then we set
+If we set

-This variant of affine space is flat, and therefore smooth iff $n=0$ or $S$ is of characteristic zero.
-We refer to \cite{CisinskiKhanKH} for further discussion. \end{rem}